uumerejaz/.NET-MVC-Attendance-Portal-Using-ADO.NET/README.md

 #### If the Email or Password was wrong during login, System will show Alert
 ![Signin](https://user-images.githubusercontent.com/66524984/205482520-cfecb46f-f29a-475d-823d-2e00dd0b85d6.PNG)

-#### This is the Interface to show User's all previous Attendance with Data, Checkin/Checkout time and Short Leave.
-User Cannot Alter any previous Attendance once Entered
+#### This is the Interface to show User's all previous Attendance with Date, Checkin/Checkout time and Short Leave.
+User Cannot Alter any previous Attendance once Entered.
+On the Top Right Corner User's Email will be Shown and  below that is Logout Button.
+On clicking logout User will be logged out and returned to the Login Screen ( All Session Data will be cleared and If User try to press Back Button, User will not allowed to go back and will be stayed on Login Screen )
 ![Attendance](https://user-images.githubusercontent.com/66524984/205482524-c781077e-5c8a-48e9-b6e4-307af314c75b.PNG)

 #### After Marking the Checkin Time, Checkout Button and Mark Shortleave Input Field appears